CompTIA Security+ Exam Notes

 WPS (Wi-Fi Protected Setup)

-• If there is no push button, use the 8-digit PIN on the bottom of the AP
+• If there is no push button, use the 8-digit PIN at the bottom of the AP

 • Prone to a brute force attack, can be broken in less than 11,000 attempt